By Negin Khodayari on behalf of The Eyeopener

 Article 79 of the 1977 Additional Protocol I to the Geneva Conventions formally protects journalists as civilians.
 The law is clear: as long as reporters do not take part in combat, they must be granted the same protections as any other civilian.
 But on the ground, that protection has not held.
 Dozens of press vests have been found next to bodies.
 Camera lenses smashed in bombed-out buildings.

-With Israel banning foreign media from entering Gaza, it is local reporters who carry the burden.
-They film, photograph, verify.
-They upload videos through intermittent internet.
-They speak to mothers searching for sons under rubble, to surgeons operating in corridors.
-And many of them do so until the moment they’re killed.
+With Israel banning foreign media from entering Gaza, it is local reporters and civilians who carry the burden to get locals’ voices heard.
+They documents scenes and help differentiate truth from fiction.
+They upload their content through intermittent internet, showing mothers searching for sons under rubble and surgeons operating in corridors.

 “Their press vests didn’t protect them.
 Their cameras didn’t make them bulletproof”

-Take Anas Al-Sharif, a reporter killed by an Israeli drone strike on Aug.
-10 while sheltering in a tent clearly marked as a press space near Al-Shifa Hospital.
+One of them was Anas Al-Sharif, a reporter killed by an Israeli drone strike on Aug.
+10 while sheltering in a tent clearly marked as a press area near Al-Shifa Hospital.
 His death was confirmed by Al Jazeera and added to the list of the network’s killed staff.

-It’s not hyperbole to say truth is being targeted.
+It’s not hyberbole to say truth is being targeted.

 The world must demand independent investigations into the attacks on media personnel.
-When the same patterns repeat—journalists killed while sleeping, while sheltering, while working—it becomes systemic.
+When we see the same patterns repeating—journalists killed while sleeping, while taking shelter, while working—we need to question the intentions..

 Because to lose journalists is to lose history.